 MemoryStream Benchmarks

-As previously mentioned, the general goals and approach to ease GC pressure and reduce memory traffic are the same for both MemoryStreamSlim
+As previously mentioned, the general goals and approach to easing GC pressure and reducing memory traffic are the same for both MemoryStreamSlim

 Legend

-These are the standard BenchmarkDotNet columns found in the benchmark results.
-Each benchmark scenario will describe the parameter value meanings for those specific benchmark runs on those topic pages.
+The following are the standard BenchmarkDotNet columns found in the benchmark results.
+Each benchmark scenario describes the parameter value meanings for its specific benchmark runs.

 Column | Description |